 \subsection{Background and continuum subtraction}

-Analogously to the Ly-$\alpha$ blob evaluation, we first plotted the raw spectra for all nine pixel masks of the multiple images.
-The single-pixel spectra of the bulges and star-forming regions were quite noisy, so Fig.~\ref{fig:mis_spectra} (left) only shows the spectra extracted from the ellipses of the total image areas.
-Due to the unknown locations of absorption and emission lines, the background estimation could not be performed in the same way as for the single emission line spectrum of the Lyman-$\alpha$ blob.
+Similarly to the evaluation of the Ly-$\alpha$ blob, we first plotted the raw spectra for all nine pixel masks of the multiple images.
+The single-pixel spectra of the bulges and SFRs were quite noisy, so Fig.~\ref{fig:mis_spectra} (left) only shows the spectra extracted from the ellipses of the total image areas.
+Due to the unknown locations of the absorption and emission lines, the background estimation could not be performed in the same way as for the single emission-line spectrum of the Lyman-$\alpha$ blob.
 Moreover, Fig.~\ref{fig:mis_spectra} (left) shows that the spectra of all three multiple images have a continuum emission underneath the individual absorption and emission lines.
 Without fluxing, there is no information to be extracted from the continuum, which is why it was subtracted with the background for our redshift determination.
-We estimated the local background plus continuum of the multiple-image spectra by convolving each spectrum with a broad Gaussian filter of $\sigma=10$~\AA, meaning 9 pixels with 1.12~\AA \ per pixel.
+We estimated the local background plus the continuum of the multiple-image spectra by convolving each spectrum with a broad Gaussian filter of $\sigma=10$~\AA, which means 9 pixels with 1.12~\AA \ per pixel.
 Subtracting this highly smoothed version from each raw spectrum, we obtained the line spectra for the three multiple images.
-The width of the filter was chosen to be twice the full-width-half-maximum of the Ly-$\alpha$ blob, to smooth out broad spectral features.
-To account for aliasing effects and noise in the data acquisition, we convolved these spectra with a narrow Gaussian filter of $\sigma=2$~\AA, meaning 2 pixel à 1.12~\AA.
-While this decreases the resolution, it simplifies the data evaluation, as shown in Fig.~\ref{fig:mis_spectra} (right).
+The width of the filter was chosen to be twice the full width at half maximum of the Ly-$\alpha$ blob, to smooth out the broad spectral features.
+To account for aliasing effects and noise in data acquisition, we convolved these spectra with a narrow Gaussian filter of $\sigma=2$~\AA, which means 2 pixels with 1.12~\AA.
+Although this decreases the resolution, it simplifies the data evaluation, as shown in Fig.~\ref{fig:mis_spectra} (right).
 Comparing the three resulting spectra in Fig.~\ref{fig:mis_spectra} (right) with each other, it is obvious that they are highly correlated and actually belong to multiple images from the same source.